Nick Madrigal

-Nicklaus Michael Madrigal (born March 5, 1997) is an American professional baseball second baseman for the Chicago Cubs of Major League Baseball (MLB).
-He previously played for the Chicago White Sox.
-He made his MLB debut in 2020.
+Nicklaus Michael Madrigal (born March 5, 1997) is an American professional baseball second baseman who is a free agent.
+He has previously played in MLB for the Chicago White Sox and Chicago Cubs.
+Madrigal played college baseball for the Oregon State Beavers and was selected by the White Sox in the first round of the 2018 MLB draft.
+He made his MLB debut in 2020 with the White Sox.

 Amateur career

 Madrigal attended Elk Grove High School in Elk Grove, California, where he was teammates with Dylan Carlson.
 In 2015, his senior year, he batted .449 with 28 stolen bases.
 He was drafted by the Cleveland Indians in the 17th round of the 2015 Major League Baseball draft.
 He did not sign with the Indians and attended Oregon State University where he played college baseball for the Beavers.

 As a freshman at Oregon State, Madrigal started in 49 games and hit .333/.380/.456 with one home run and 29 runs batted in (RBIs).
 He was named the Pac-12 Freshman of the Year and was a first team All-Pac-12 selection.
 In 2017, Madrigal's sophomore year, he batted .380 with four home runs and forty RBIs in sixty games and was named the Pac-12 Player of the Year.
 He was also named to the College World Series All-Tournament Team.
 In 2018, as a junior, he slashed .367/.428/.511 with three home runs and 34 RBIs in 42 games.